Key Facts

 | Total | $1.56 billion |

-The jury found that Johnson & Johnson and its subsidiary Pecos River Talc LLC (created as part of J&J’s bankruptcy strategy) engaged in “fraudulent misrepresentation or concealment” regarding cancer risks and employed “unlawful means” in selling their talc products.
+The jury found that Johnson & Johnson and Pecos River Talc LLC (a J&J-affiliated entity formed in 2024 to handle talc liabilities, part of the broader bankruptcy strategy lineage) engaged in “fraudulent misrepresentation or concealment” regarding cancer risks and employed “unlawful means” in selling their talc products.

 Cherie Craft’s Story